3DRO: Lidar-level SE(3) Direct Radar Odometry Using a 2D Imaging Radar and a Gyroscope: Experiments

 \subsection{SE(3) odometry results}

 For SE(3) benchmarking, we include a version of LTR~\cite{are_we_ready_for} that leverages the gyroscope measurements in its cost function and 2Fast-2Lamaa~\cite{legentil20262fast} as baselines.
 Both are lidar-inertial methods.
 Fig.~\ref{fig:odom_traj} illustrates results obtained on the \texttt{2025-01-08-12-28} sequence (\texttt{suburbs}).
 Table~\ref{tab:odomse3} reports the per-route average performance of the three methods, and a full per-sequence breakdown is provided in Appendix~\ref{app:se3details}.
-Overall, 3DRO is outperformed by the two lidar-based methods, but the difference between LTR and 3DRO is relatively small on most sequence types, and even in favour of 3DRO on feature-deprived environments such as the \texttt{tunnel} and \texttt{skyway}.
+Overall, 3DRO is outperformed by the two lidar-based methods on most sequence types, but the difference between LTR and 3DRO is relatively small, and even in favour of 3DRO on feature-deprived environments such as the \texttt{tunnel} and \texttt{skyway}.
 Interestingly, 3DRO provides the best results out of the three methods on the \texttt{forest} sequences.
 These sequences are particularly challenging for lidar-based methods due to the presence of dense unstructured vegetation.
-We believe that the Doppler-based velocity constraint of DRO is less affected by the nature of the environment, and thus enable 3DRO to perform better in such conditions.
+We believe that the Doppler-based velocity constraint of DRO is less affected by the nature of the environment, and thus enables 3DRO to perform better in such conditions.

-To demonstrate the soundness of the proposed calibration of the sensor's vertical velocity with a simple constant multiplied by the estimated 2D velocity norm, we display the velocities obtained for three sequences in Fig.~\ref{fig:res_velocities}.
-Additionally, Table~\ref{tab:odomse3} also provides the SE(3) odometry error when ignoring the vertical velocity of the sensor, column ``3DRO No $\velz{}{}$".
-While the velocity plots illustrate that the proposed model does not perfectly estimate the sensor's vertical velocity, the odometry results show that this simple approach reduces the translation error by up to \SI{40}{\percent}.
+While many driving environments can be considered `flat', SE(2) odometry leads to poor SE(3) localization estimates.
+To show the added value of leveraging the gyroscope's three axes for integration and going beyond the SE(2) assumption, we also compute the SE(3) odometry errors using DRO's SE(2) output~\cite{legentil2025dro}, which only uses yaw angular velocities.
+The SE(3) errors of DRO are significantly higher than those of 3DRO; between three and nine times higher, depending on the route.
+This confirms that even `flat' environments such as the \texttt{suburbs} route can greatly benefit from SE(3) integration.
+It is interesting to note that the highest error occurs on the \texttt{forest} sequences, where 3DRO performs the best.
+These sequences contain the highest elevation changes, as illustrated in the bottom row of Fig.~\ref{fig:res_velocities}.